-How to Prevent Brucellosis in Dogs
+How to Prevent Brucellosis

-Is Brucellosis in Dogs Contagious?
+Is Brucellosis in Dogs Contagious to Humans?

-Brucellosis is considered to be a zoonotic disease so both dogs and people are at risk for contracting this type of bacteria.
-While uncommon in a healthy adult, brucellosis can occur in an immune-compromised person after coming into contact with an infected dog.
-But despite the low risk, gloves should always be worn by any person that is in contact with bodily discharge, fetuses, and the placenta of an infected dog, and proper hand washing techniques should be followed.
+Immune-compromised individuals are at the highest risk of contracting B. canis from an infected dog.
+But despite the low risk for healthy people, gloves should always be worn by any person that is in contact with bodily discharge, fetuses, and the placenta of an infected dog, and proper hand washing techniques should be followed.

 Breeding for Pet Owners—Pregnancy in Dogs.
 VCA Animal Hospitals.

 Brucellosis.
 World Health Organization.